Introduction to Modern Data Integration

 It should go well with the other functions of the organization like monitoring, security, and others.
 For instance, if a company wants to monitor the success of integration flow through its own tool then the modern data integration should allow the company to add more users automatically with ease.

 8. It is all about connectivity

-Data Integration mainly depends on connectivity.
-Data integration is about connecting different systems with an API set.
+It mainly depends on connectivity.
+It is about connecting different systems with an API set.
 The integration tool should also need a proper framework to process the data without wasting time and effort.
 There are also a large number of pre-built connectors available which will help in the easy and quick implementation.
 It also helps to respond to the queries quickly under new scenarios.